• Skip to main content

 1. Place the inner pot in the Instant Pot base and plug in the unit.

-3. Select the "Manual" function on the control panel and press "+/-" buttons to display 12 minutes on the LED (or 20 minutes for very soft beans).
-Toggle the "Pressure" function to set pressure indicator light to "High Pressure".
+3. Select the "Manual" function on the control panel and press the "+/-" buttons to display 12 minutes on the LED (or 20 minutes for very soft beans).
+Toggle the "Pressure" function to set the pressure indicator light to "High Pressure".
 Allow the cook cycle to run.

 How to cook black eyed peas on the stove